ThanhAnPham/pyxudeconv/README.md

 ## Goujon Accelerated Richardson-Lucy (GARL)

-To use GARL, call `python -m pyxudeconv.deconvolution.deconvolve` with the argument `--methods 'GARL'`.
+To use GARL, call `python -m pyxudeconv.deconvolve` with the argument `--methods 'GARL'`.
 To run over different hyperparameters, you can add the argument `--config_GARL 'full_path/your_config_file.json'`.

 Note: Each parameter must be a list of values, even if it is a single-valued list.